jon-gitter/about-me/README.md

-# Lab: 02 - About Me, With a Guessing Game
+# Lab: 03 - Extend your 'About Me' and guessing game

 ## Project Name - About Me
   - I built a site that greets people and asks them a series of questions.
 Also displays information about myself.
 I have added additional games to have the user guess for correct information.
 User is notified on correct or incorrect answers.